Sligo: Gaelic games

 There are three GAA clubs located in and around the town, including Calry/St. Joseph's of Hazelwood, St John's of Cuilbeg and St Mary's of Ballydoogan with Coolera/Strandhill of Ransboro and Drumcliffe/Rosses Point GAA also being close by.
 Calry/St Joseph's and St Mary's compete in the Sligo Senior Football Championship while St John's compete in the Sligo Intermediate Football Championship.
 Calry/St Joseph's also compete in the Sligo Senior Hurling Championship.
 These clubs also field Junior, Ladies, Minor and Underage teams.
 Many of the major Gaelic football and hurling matches, such as the inter-county home games of Sligo or a club championship finals, take place at Markievicz Park.

 Rugby

 Sligo RFC is situated at Hamilton Park, Strandhill, 8 km west of the town.
 This club participates in the Ulster Bank All-Ireland League Division 2B.

 Other sports

 Sligo (in particular Strandhill) is a location for surfing, and there are several surf schools in the area.

-There are two nearby golf courses, Co.
-Sligo (Rosses Point) Golf Club and Strandhill Golf Club.
+There are two nearby golf courses, County Sligo (Rosses Point) Golf Club and Strandhill Golf Club.
 Also just north of the borough boundary at Lisnalurg, there is Pitch and Putt called Bertie's.
 Rosses Point hosted the West of Ireland Championship in which future golfing star Rory McIlroy won in consecutive years (2005 and 2006).

 Two basketball clubs are based in the town.
 These are Sligo All-Stars (located at the Mercy College Gymnasium) and Sligo Giant Warriors (whose venue is the Sligo Grammar Gymnasium).

 Sligo Racecourse at Cleveragh hosts race days at least 8 times per year.